Academic Master

 Essay

 The role of prostitution in the economic and social development of the Wild West” in the school textbooks on the history of America you will not find.
 But in vain: these pages are important, and sometimes even glorious.
-Also, unique: perhaps nowhere, and at least in relatively recent past, selling love did not exist in such golden conditions as on the frontier of the second half of the century before last.
+Also, unique: perhaps nowhere, and at least in the relatively recent past, selling love did not exist in such golden conditions as on the frontier of the second half of the century before last.

 References